Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

-Due to the complexly mixed features in the real sea ice image, the proposed inhomogeneous exponent in Figs \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(b) shows a more complicated distribution compared to the exponents for the synthetic 2D images in Section \ref{subsec:synthetic2d}.
-Nevertheless, it captures important features.
-For instance, it shows black strips in two directions that match the cracks in the true image.
-However, in the proposed exponents for the real sea ice image, we observe that a thin or small exponent cluster is isolated and surrounded by clusters of different exponents.
-Even though a proper inhomogeneous exponent is designed, both reconstruction errors and pointwise errors are larger than the homogeneous $p=1$ without the weights as in Table \ref{tabl:recon_err2D_seaice_noiseless} and Fig \ref{fig:ptwise_err2d_seaice_noiseless}(c), respectively.
-Therefore, the unweighted inhomogeneous regularization fails to reconstruct various features in the sea ice image accurately.
-By combining the proposed weight and inhomogeneous exponent, we compensate for the drawbacks of homogeneous and unweighted inhomogeneous regularizations.
-This is demonstrated by the reconstruction shown in Fig \ref{fig:recon1d_noisy_2d_seaice_noiseless}(d), which shows true cracks with correct intensity and surface texture without the fake cracks or features.
-Moreover, the pointwise error in Fig \ref{fig:ptwise_err2d_seaice_noiseless}(d) is relatively small over the entire domain, implying that the sea ice's various characteristics are well recovered.
+Due to the complex mixture of features in the real sea ice image, the proposed inhomogeneous exponent in Fig. \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(b) displays a more intricate distribution compared to the exponents for the synthetic 2D images in Section \ref{subsec:synthetic2d}.
+Despite this, it successfully captures important features.
+For example, it highlights black strips in two directions that correspond to the cracks in the true image.
+However, in the proposed exponents for the real sea ice image, we observe a small or thin exponent cluster that is isolated and surrounded by clusters of different exponents.
+Although the inhomogeneous exponent is designed appropriately, both reconstruction errors and pointwise errors are still larger than those for the homogeneous $p=1$ regularization without the weights, as shown in Table \ref{tabl:recon_err2D_seaice_noiseless} and Fig. \ref{fig:ptwise_err2d_seaice_noiseless}(c).

+Therefore, the unweighted inhomogeneous regularization fails to accurately reconstruct the various features in the sea ice image.
+However, by combining the proposed weight and inhomogeneous exponent, we mitigate the drawbacks of both the homogeneous and unweighted inhomogeneous regularizations.
+This is evident in the reconstruction shown in Fig. \ref{fig:recon1d_noisy_2d_seaice_noiseless}(d), which accurately reflects the true cracks, intensity variations, and surface texture without introducing fake cracks or features.
+Additionally, the pointwise error in Fig. \ref{fig:ptwise_err2d_seaice_noiseless}(d) is relatively small across the entire domain, indicating that the various characteristics of the sea ice are well recovered.